WHAT DOES AN EQUIPMENT TECHNICIAN DO?

 5. Equipment Technician Accountabilities

-- Troubleshooting & Repair: Work in partnership with Equipment Technician Lead and Maintenance Technician to perform basic troubleshooting and repairs on packaging equipment, production equipment, and related production systems.
+- Troubleshooting and Repair: Work in partnership with the Equipment Technician Lead and the Maintenance Technician to perform basic troubleshooting and repairs on packaging equipment, production equipment, and related production systems.

 - Equipment Operation: Operate corrugate and carton production equipment according to established standards.